Signposting language is the words and phrases that people use in order to guide the listener coherently through what is being said.

 Also, the lecture may be split into two parts (see for example the section 4 of this lecture).

 It may be the case that these two sections follow the sections that the speaker divides their talk into i.e. two parts.
 Knowing then the lecture structure and the language the speaker uses to tell you they are moving onto the second section will help you to follow where you are.

 The signposting language we'll look at in this lesson is the words and phrases that introduce the topics and subsections of the lecture.

-This table sets out some of the key language that guides you on the overall topic and content of the lecture, and when different sections of the lecture are being discussed.
+This list sets out some of the key language that guides you on the overall topic and content of the lecture, and when different sections of the lecture are being discussed.

 The table includes the signposting language to signal the end of the talk.
 However you are every unlikly to hear this used in IELTS because as section 4 of the listening is only around 4-5 minutes, you only usually hear the first part of the lecture or presentation.

 Remember there are lots of different ways to say these things, so what you hear could be phrased slightly differently.

 Have a listen to the start of this lecture.
 What is the signposting language used?

 So you need to listen and identify the phrases or words you here such as "What I’m going to be talking about today is…", "I’m going to divide this talk into three parts", "To begin,..." etc.